calebweldon/ExplodingKittens/README.md

 ### Prerequisites

 * IntelliJ
   > While IntelliJ is not required, it is the recommended IDE for building and running this project.
   >
-  > ⚠️ **Note:** All instructions will assume use of IntelliJ
+  > ⚠️ **Note:** All instructions will assume use of IntelliJ.

 * JDK 11
   > This project requires Java 11.
   >
   > You can download it from the [Oracle JDK 11 page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
   >
-  > or use a package manager:
+  > Or install via a package manager:
   > - **macOS**:
   >   ```sh
   >   brew install openjdk@11